-This April, she will run her fifth Boston Marathon.
+This April, she will run her sixth Boston Marathon.
 She enjoys the process of training for a marathon and on race day feels like the marathon is a celebration of all of her hard work.
 “The marathon is my favourite distance for sure.”

 Heather runs year round and since she lives in Nova Scotia (originally from Newfoundland and Labrador), there are definitely obstacles when it comes to winter running.
 “I figure if I’m going to be mentally and physically prepared for race day I have to train for the elements!”
 She believes that running has made her a stronger, determined and more passionate person.
 “I didn’t really know who I was until I found running.”